Southeast Georgia Red Cross in need of volunteers for Ida relief efforts

 More than 2,500 people are in approximately 60 shelters across Louisiana, Mississippi and Texas, according to the American Red Cross.

-Center said most volunteers will be involved in shelter operation and food distribution.
+Center said most volunteers will be involved in shelter operations and food distribution.

 “We’re looking for people to even support virtually, so you can get trained to support our disaster relief operations virtually,” Center said.
 “We’re also happy to accept people who are willing to be boots on the ground because we need both.”